Quick answer

 Quality standard

-Check proper grammar, consistency, clarity, and academic writing standard when requested.
+Check proper grammar, consistency, clarity, and professional writing quality when requested.

 What to look for in a StealthWriter alternative